The final final end of the LoCARB project

 After 107 days of ocean faring, LoCARB has finally failed to send updates.
-The boat began sending a flurry of updates which indicated a rapid drop of voltage until it ceased to send new updates, I believe the power system had finally shorted out.
+The boat began sending a flurry of updates with details which indicated a rapid drop of voltage before it went silent.
+I believe the power system had finally shorted out.
 At the time of this post, LoCARB had spent 107 days out on the ocean, traveled 1327 miles from launch, traversed a total of 1729 miles of ocean (including all the wonky zig zags and backwards motion), braved and survived bad weather with winds up to 24 kts (also made it farther than the solo-kayaker, and solo wing guy), and ended up 1476 miles from Hawaii!
 What a run for a boat built by a stay at home dad! 🙂 Learn more about what happened before LoCARB went silent.

 Position of LoCARB at the time of this post